expede/awesome-culture/README.md

 # Awesome Culture
 A curated list of awesome thought on tech culture.
 Inspired by the various `awesome-*` projects

 This is an ever-evolving list, and thus a continual work in progress.
-If you have a suggestion, please [submit a pull request](https://help.github.com/articles/using-pull-requests/)!
+Feel free to contribute!
+Please follow the [pull request](https://help.github.com/articles/using-pull-requests/) model ;)

 NB: _There will be duplicates!_ If a resource falls under two categories, it will be placed under each section.